ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---React-vs-React-Native/index.md

 **TLDR**: _Explore the differences between React, a web application library, and React Native, a cross-platform mobile app framework.
 Topics include platform compatibility, UI components, styling, development tools, performance, and community ecosystems._

-If you come from the JavaScript world, there's a high chance you've heard the terms React and React Native before.
+If you hail from the JavaScript world, there's a high chance you've heard the terms React and React Native before.
 Even if you haven't worked with these technologies before, you might be aware of their existence, as "React vs React Native" is a frequently discussed topic that often leaves people scratching their heads.

 Today, we'll dive deeper into the "React vs React Native" debate by exploring these two popular frameworks more closely.
 We'll examine their core concepts, main differences, and practical uses to help you better understand their advantages.
 This will enable you, as a developer, to make informed decisions when choosing the right technology for your projects.